Last updated on 2026-05-15

 Featured Experiences

-- Hands-on training in both manual and CNC machining.
+- Hands-on training with both manual and CNC machining equipment.

 Career Options

-Graduates of the Precision Machining program can pursue various career paths in Canada, including:
+Graduates of the Precision Machining program can pursue various career opportunities in Canada, including:

-- CNC Programmer: Develops and writes programs for CNC machines, ensuring efficient production of parts.
+- CNC Programmer: Create and modify programs for CNC machines, ensuring efficient production processes.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.